Bimaldevops/Githubtest/README.md

 # Githubtest

-This is Bimal Test via Github
+This is test via VScode